Code-Institute-Submissions/UCFD_project/README.md

 Deployment

-Problems identified by Gitpod were corrected and changes were committed.
+Issues identified by Gitpod were corrected.

+Changes were committed and pushed across to Github.

+Pages checked using DevTools.

 HTML code checked using W3C HTML Validator.